evan-guyot/ToDoExpress/README.md

 - [ ] Create and manage to-do lists: Users can manage multiple to-do lists

 - ### Design
+- [x] User side SIP : The application is a Single Page Application
 - [x] Responsive design: The application is optimized for different devices
 - [x] Responsive design: The application is optimized for different screen sizes
 - [ ] Responsive design: The application is optimized for a seamless experience